 - Choose modest amounts of protein (no more than 18% of total daily calories).
 Fish, skinless poultry, and soy products are the best protein sources.

-Among the many lifestyle changes you can make to prevent or treat high blood pressure, improving your diet is proven to help you control your blood pressure, lose weight, and decrease your chance of heart disease and stroke.
+Making changes to your diet is a proven way to help control high blood pressure.
+These changes can also help you lose weight and lower your chance of heart disease and stroke.

 HEART HEALTHY DIET